markwellj/markwellj/README.md

 - I'm interested in finding nuances and patterns in data, regardless of the subject matter.

-- I particularly love complex relational data and using it to answer question, even if those questions haven't even been asked.
+- I particularly love complex relational data and using it to answer questions, even if those questions haven't even been asked.
 Sometimes, the data does all the talking.

 - Currently, amidst looking for jobs, I am completing Udemy's MySQL bootcamp to increase my language abilities and gain